lexluter1988/ai-kafka-fastapi/README.md

-# OpenAI compatible FastAPI server with communication with LLM via Kafka messaging bus
+# OpenAI compatible FastAPI server with Kafka

+This is FastAPI application with LLM worked daemon running separately.

-Plus with OpenAI integration via websockets and Kafka messaging bus.
+Services are communicating via Kafka messaging bus.

 ## Author